haskus/packages/doc/manual/src/stdlib/binary.typ

 === Arrays (vectors)

-`haskus-binary` supports vectors: a fixed amount of Storable data correctly aligned.
+`haskus-base` supports vectors: a fixed amount of Storable data correctly aligned.
 You can define a vector as follows:

 ```haskell